tlswg/tls13-spec/draft-ietf-tls-tls13.md

 cannot be sent as if it were ordinary TLS data.

 3. If the server key is compromised, then the attacker can tamper with the 0-RTT data without detection.
+If the client's ephemeral share is compromised and client authentication is used, then the attacker can impersonate the client on subsequent connections.

 ### Resumption and PSK